ViharDevalla/minikube-training/README.md

 *P.S. `delete_deploy.sh` has also been created to delete the Deployment, Service and Ingress services.*

 # Miscelleneous Bugs and Fixes
+- **Docker Context Matters** : Remember to connect Minikube to docker daemon i.e. `eval $(minikube -p minikube docker-env)` **before** building the image as MiniKube only gets context and cannot access the registry details set before the `eval`.
 - **MiniKube IP** is not accessible from the host machine.
 This can be fixed by adding the IP to the /etc/hosts file
-- **Ingress IP** is not accessible from the host machine. **Fix** : https://stackoverflow.com/questions/69932480/minikube-ingress-stuck-in-scheduled-for-sync
+- **Ingress IP** is not accessible from the host machine.
+One possible error is Ingress Controller Failing **Fix** : https://stackoverflow.com/questions/69932480/minikube-ingress-stuck-in-scheduled-for-sync